Semi-verified PAC Learning from the Crowd: Introduction

-\begin{remark} This is the first label-efficient algorithm that works in the semi-verified crowdsourced learning setting where the low-quality workers can form a strong majority.
-The most important message from the theorem is that both the overheads and the number of verified data are independent of the sample size, meaning that the algorithm is query-efficient even for large-scale learning problems.
-Moreover, this algorithm is label-efficient since $\labeloverhead$ may tend to zero.
-Comparing to the best known algorithm of~\citet{awasthi2017efficient}, which also studies the problem of semi-verified learning from the crowd but with access to only labels, ours requires exponentially fewer labels without sacrificing the overall query complexity. \end{remark}
+\begin{remark} This is the first label-efficient algorithm that works in the semi-verified crowdsourced learning setting where adversarial workers can form a strong majority.
+Moreover, both the overheads and the number of verified data are independent of the sample size, meaning that the algorithm is query-efficient even for large-scale learning problems.
+The label efficiency follows from that $\labeloverhead$ may tend to zero; alternatively, it also follows from the fact that $m_L = \tilde{O}(\log\frac{d}{\epsilon})$, where in label-only learning, this quantity scales as $\tilde{O}(\frac{d}{\epsilon})$ (Theorem~\ref{thm:main_labelonly}).
+We note that a label-efficient crowdsourced PAC algorithm was obtained in \cite{zeng2022crowd}, but their analysis only works for $\alpha, \beta > \frac12$. \end{remark} \begin{remark} The merit of comparison-based PAC learning algorithms is to tradeoff the labeling and comparison complexity \citep{xu2017noise}, rather than obtaining a lower overall query complexity.
+Indeed, the latter is information-theoretically impossible in general: a lower bound of $\Omega(d + 1/\epsilon)$ was shown in \cite{kane2017active}. \end{remark}